Bank of knowledge

 How does communication work with Posifon’s different units?

 The safety solutions provided by Posifon are based on all communication taking place through the mobile phone network.
-In Sweden there are a number of different networks built in various types of standards (NMT, GSM, 3G and recently 4G).
+In Sweden there are a number of different networks built in various types of standards (GSM, 3G and recently 4G).
 To maximise the availability of the safety service, the customer will be asked to choose the network with the best coverage for the area where he or she spends the most time.
 Posifon will not be able to guarantee that you always have a mobile phone signal wherever you are, which is a limitation when using the mobile phone network.
 This means that you will not be able to make a phone call or alarm just anywhere.
 Thanks to the mobile phone network constantly being expanded, the availability is improved every year.
+We also offer roaming SIM-cards from other contries, this way we enable the device to select the network operator with the best signal strenth.

 How does a GPS work?